 But in their real lives, dance artists and musicians in the world of ballet—like most people—have always had difficulties and challenges, some self-made, some beyond their control (as with illness or physical disability); some due to cultural values around them; some due to wars and other disasters.

-Petipa’s career flourished until late in life (he was still working at age 80).
-Tastes were changing among public audiences and theater directors.
-But the choreographer took things very hard at the end when he felt he was being shoved aside.
+Petipa’s career certainly flourished until late in life.
+But earlier on, his love life presented challenges, including a gun duel with the father of his Spanish lover; the birth of a son out of wedlock; and the dissolution of his first marriage.
+(However, the second marriage lasted.)
 Pugni’s gambling and drinking caused his family hardship.
 One should say several families, for he had eight children with his first wife, eight more with his serf wife, and died destitute.
 Tchaikovsky had to deal with severe emotional depressions and the ongoing fear that his homosexuality would be exposed in public (at a time when there would be severe consequences).
 Drigo suffered the consequences of war and being a foreigner in Russia.
 And Glazunov?
 Well, it seems that his “devil” was drinking alcohol—which sometimes had disastrous results when he was conducting concerts, according to his wife.
 One would have wished for these artists that they might have been spared life’s imperfections, for their creations continue to add something special to our lives.

 But back to the “beautiful” onstage world and The Sleeping Beauty, here is the comment that Petipa added in his list of ballet works, with regard to the 1890 premiere: “Enormous success.”
 Yes indeed!